Emergency Dentist – Issaquah, WA

 When You Need Urgent Care Right Away

-In any dental emergency, your first move should be to call First Impressions Dental Care so that we can schedule an appointment for you as soon as possible.
-Dr. Sherman will make time to see you on the same day whenever possible to put a stop to your pain and start working on a way to repair the damage, prevent further harm, and protect your oral health for the long term.
+In any dental emergency, your first move should be to call First Impressions, so we can schedule an appointment for you as soon as possible.
+Our caring emergency dentist in Issaquah, WA, Dr. Sherman, will make time to see you on the same day whenever possible to put a stop to your pain and start working on a way to repair damage, prevent further harm, and protect your oral health for the long term.
 Our team will do everything they can to keep you comfortable and eliminate as much stress as possible from the process.

 - Same-Day Emergency Appointments